MilesLitteral/wraylib3d/README.md

 one that could be made now is the Multiplayer launcher, the rest are TBA,

 ## How would exported games look in terms of exported filesystems?*
-* = There is a possibility for CMake support, this has to be explored as it could also be the answer for generating vcprojs or xcprojs

  ```
  General FS:
  C:/WRL/Projects/<YourGame>